BlackBerry to pay Nokia $137-million in payment dispute

-BlackBerry said it plans to take a charge as a result of the ruling, but did not disclose when it would record it.
+Canada's BlackBerry has been ordered to pay Nokia $137-million by an international court in a payment dispute, but the Canadian company said it would continue to pursue a separate claim over patent infringement.

-The Canadian company said the dispute was related to certain payments due under a patent license contract between the companies.
+The International Court of Arbitration ruled that Blackberry had failed to make certain payments to Nokia under a patent licence contract.

-The dispute did not involve any allegations of intellectual property (IP) infringement and BlackBerry said it would continue to pursue separate patent infringement claims against Nokia.
+The dispute did not involve intellectual property (IP) infringement, but BlackBerry said it would continue to pursue separate patent infringement claims against Nokia.

+BlackBerry filed a complaint in February, alleging that several of the Finnish network equipment maker's base stations and related software infringed on 11 of its patents.
+Nokia sells these products to telecom operators.

+"Nokia continues to believe that BlackBerry's unrelated claims of patent infringement by Nokia are without merit," the Finnish company said in a statement.

+BlackBerry said it planned to take a charge as a result of the court ruling, but did not disclose when it would record it.
+Nokia said a significant portion of the amount awarded had already been recognised in its financials.

-Monetizing BlackBerry's IP is a key part of Chief Executive John Chen's plan for turning around the company whose revenues have declined for six straight years as sales of its once ubiquitous smartphones have tumbled.
+Monetising BlackBerry's IP is a key part of Chief Executive John Chen's plan for turning around the company whose revenue has declined for six straight years as sales of its once ubiquitous smartphones tumbled.

-Shares of the company were down 1.2 per cent at $13.75 on the Toronto Stock Exchange.
+Nokia sold its once-dominant phone business in 2014, sticking to its network equipment business and a broad patent portfolio.
+It has recently signed smartphone patent deals with Samsung Electronics, Apple, Xiaomi Technology and LG Electronics.

+Blackberry shares were down 2.1 per cent while Nokia was off 1.4 per cent by 1503 GMT.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.